Coordinated Entry & Access Points

 A FAMILY goes to Turning Point in Wareham and shares that they have recently become homeless.

 Staff at Turning Point assist the family in contacting the MA Emergency Assistance contact number to determine eligibility for family shelter.
-The staff person will provide information on the closest DTA office in order to connect the family to a DHCD Homeless Coordinator to continue the shelter placement process.
+The staff person will provide information on the closest DTA office in order to connect the family to an EOHLC Homeless Coordinator to continue the shelter placement process.
 Following entry into shelter, the family shelter provider will provide stabilization services throughout the duration of their stay, providing support to every adult and youth in the household

 An ADULT experiencing homelessness is in a location that does not have transportation access to any of the community partners below.